 Business Intelligence Managed Services Market Forecasted To Achieve US $28.19 Billion By 2029

-The business intelligence managed services market has seen swift expansion in the last few years.
+The managed services market for business intelligence has seen swift expansion in the last few years.
 There's an expected growth from $15.58 billion in 2024 to $17.58 billion in 2025, with a compound annual growth rate (CAGR) of 12.9%.
 Factors contributing to this growth, mainly during the historical period, include widespread use of business analytics in various industries, amplified volumes of enterprise data, a strengthening emphasis on customer insights, the proliferation of managed service providers, and a surge in cloud migration among enterprises.

 Download a free sample of the business intelligence managed services market report: